-- Offer flexible, modular learning opportunities. - Enable continuous skills development in a rapidly changing job market. - Contribute to the culture of lifelong learning linked to SDG4.
+- Offer flexible, modular learning opportunities. - Enable continuous skills development in a rapidly changing job market. - Contribute to culture of lifelong learning L linked to SDG.

-Increase employability and employment rate:
+Increase employability:

-- Align the offer of micro-credentials with current labour market demands to up-skill and re-skill workers (informal and formal employment) and the active population in general. - Ensure a widespread recognition of micro-credentials by employers across industries. - Provide clear, credentialed proof of skills and competencies, even those acquired through non-formal and informal settings.
+- Align the offer of micro-credentials with current labour market demands to up-skill and re-skill workers (informal and formal employment) and the active population in general - Ensure a widespread recognition of micro-credentials by employers across industries. - Provide clear, credentialed proof of skills and competencies, even those acquired through non-formal and informal settings.